 How to "find the game" at work

-Published about 2 months agoΒ β’Β 3 min read
+Published over 1 year agoΒ β’Β 3 min read

 Hi Reader! π β Earlier this week, I facilitated a creative solution workshop for an executive advisory committee.
 (Leading these kinds of "creative solution sprints" for leadership teams is my main thing, if you weren't already aware.
 So, you know... reach out if that might be valuable to you.
 Hint Hint.
 Nudge Nudge.) β A big part of what makes these experiences magical is the energy and excitement that comes from the participants when they finally have the opportunity to set aside the internal politics, meeting overload, bureaucracy, and too-many-spinning-plates of their typical workdays β and spend some time doing the fun thinking they're really good at. β It's pretty cool to see these big-title executives relax, collaborate, and get geeky about solving big challenges.
 For me, it's a regular reminder that when we do it right, work can be a lot of fun.